jankampherbeek/EnigmaSuite/Enigma/docs/md/User-Manual/Charts.md

 In the left column, you see all midpoints, indicated by a pair of celestial points and a position.
 The right column shows the occupied midpoints.
 In the image, you see Uranus is at the midpoint of Sun and Saturn.
 The orb is over 24 minutes, which results in an exactness percentage of 74%.

+You can sort the columns in the table *Occupied Midpoints* by clicking on the header.

 ## Analysis: declination diagram